AntonDevop/Renovation/README.md

 # Renovation
-Simple calculator of wallpapers and tiles for an appartment renovation
+Simple calculator of wallpapers and tiles for an apartment renovation